Japan's Abe in Thailand to talk economic ties, security

 Japan is showing huge interest in Myanmar, which borders Thailand and is opening up after decades of military rule.

-Thai officials said Abe's trip would be an opportunity to discuss Japanese involvement in the $50 billion Dawei economic zone in southern Myanmar, which is being developed by Thailand's Italian-Thai Development Pcl.
+Thai officials say Abe's trip will be an opportunity to discuss Japanese involvement in the $50 billion Dawei economic zone in southern Myanmar, which is being developed by Thailand's Italian-Thai Development Pcl.

-The project has struggled to secure the initial $8.5 billion needed to finance infrastructure and utilities.
+The project has struggled to secure the initial $8.5 billion needed to finance infrastructure and utilities and Thailand will formally invite Japan to invest in the zone, Foreign Minister Surapong Tovichakchaijul said on Wednesday.

-"Thailand has invited Japan to join and invest in the Dawei project in Myanmar and we hope Japan will join our two countries in this endeavor," Yingluck told the news conference.
+Abe will hold bilateral talks with Thai Prime Minister Yingluck Shinawatra later on Thursday.

-Abe described Thailand as "the gateway to Southeast Asia" but made no comment on Dawei.
-Neither he nor Yingluck took questions, simply reading prepared statements.
+"Prime Minister Yingluck will ask Japan to join the Dawei project as one third of the Thai/Myanmar/Japanese tripartite cooperation," Damrong said.

-In September a source close to the Dawei project said a state-backed Japanese soft loan totaling $3.2 billion was being secured to help kick-start construction on basic port and road infrastructure.
+In September a source close to the project said a state-backed Japanese soft loan totalling $3.2 billion was being secured to help kick-start construction on basic port and road infrastructure.

 Ministers from Thailand and Myanmar met in November and said funding for the project's first phase would be decided by February, with construction set to begin no later than April.

-Yokoi from the Japanese foreign ministry suggested Tokyo was treading carefully on the project.
+Yokoi at the Japanese foreign ministry suggested Japan was treading carefully on the project.